- Elixir

 :ok

-which works exactly the same as in case of alias/2
+You can also pass :as option to require/2, which works the same as in the case of alias/2:

 iex> require Conditional, as: Cond